 Just last week, I participated in Session 5 of the Dale Carnegie Course.
 We started the session with a warm up exercise called The Box Factory.
 Then we coached participants on delivering a presentation where they had to exaggerate their gestures.

 In fact, they had to go beyond exaggerated gestures and show us what they were talking about.
 They had to physically act out the experience rather than just tell us about it.

 In the second part of Session 5, participants leveraged their emotional resources to energize the delivery of their presentations.
 They had to speak passionately about something that was important to them.
 This “something” could have influenced their thinking or played a part in forming their beliefs.
 But they had to speak with passion and conviction, and they had to root their presentation in an incident.

 While coaching session, I noticed something about my participants’ presentation style that made me reflect on the nature of this session.
 I realized why we’re there to coach participants and help them move beyond their accustomed behavior.

 After watching the participants deliver their presentation, I noticed that all participants constrained themselves to a “small box” during their talk.
-Their arms stayed within a certain area, their body was stiff, and their movements were restricted.
+They kept their arms within a certain area, stiffened their bodies, and restricted their movements.
 However, the assignment called for participants to move about unencumbered with big, exaggerated, and even wild gestures.
 There were no stated requirements holding them in this “box” except the ones they brought with them in the form of personal perceptions, rules, and beliefs.

 And I thought to myself, “Now this is interesting”.